-One of the first documents received by a claims handler at the inception of a claim is typically a First Report of Injury or similar document.
-Often times, this is a pleading completed by either the employee or the employer and almost without exception contains inaccurate information about the employee’s average weekly wage.
-In other instances, the average weekly wage is left blank, which causes further question about what the average weekly wage is, and can result in incorrect benefits being paid.
+One of the first documents received by a claims handler at the inception of a claim is typically a First Report of Injury or a similar document.
+Often times, this is a pleading completed by either the employee or the employer, and almost without exception contains inaccurate information about the employee’s average weekly wage.
+In other instances, the average weekly wage is left blank, which causes further questions about what the average weekly wage is, and can result in incorrect benefits being paid.

 Obtaining accurate information to calculate the average weekly wage can often be received as follows:

 o Use a recorded statement or deposition to receive information directly from the employee regarding the number of hours per week they are working, the number of weeks they have worked prior to the injury, their method of payment, information concerning vacation time and paid time off; and